We Must Not Allow Authoritarianism to Reign Across Africa

 However, such arguments fall on their face when you come to the realisation that most African countries are not indeed democracies.
 And it is because of this non-democratic nature of many of our governments that corruption has managed to root itself in so much of African politics.
 It is oligarchy and authoritarianism that has prevented Africa’s development.

-For the sake of those who came before us and fought for the emancipaton of our people from colonial oppression, we cannot praise or encourage authoritatinism in our nations.
+For the sake of those who came before us and fought for the emancipation of our people from colonial oppression, we cannot praise or encourage authoritarianism in our nations.
 We must have the right to live and express ourselves freely, just like any every other person alive.
 It is on this basis of true freedom, based on democratic values, that the African continent will truly become prosperous.